 MEMBERSHIP POLICY All Session Chairs and Presenters must be current members of FATE by December 31, 2016 to ensure that their sessions and abstracts are published in the conference program.

 CONFERENCE PRESENTER POLICY Any participant juried into the conference proceedings is welcome to chair 1 session and/or present a paper during 1 session only.
 If they choose to do both, they can do so for the same or different sessions.

 CONFERENCE REGISTRATION REQUIRED Everyone must register for the conference.
 The FATE conference is organized for the professional benefit of its members.
 Registration fees and membership dues cover the costs of the overall conference.
 Session chairs have the responsibility to make it clear to their accepted and invited speakers that all conference participants, including all chairs and presenters, must be FATE members and register for the conference.

 MEDIA POLICY Session rooms will be provided with one digital projector and one projection screen.
 Laptops will not be provided.
 Mac users must provide the proper VGA adapter for a digital projector.

 SCHEDULING POLICY It is the position of the planning committee that the first session on Thursday is as important and informative as the last session on Saturday.
 However, we understand that scheduling conflicts and other factors can limit participation to various times and days.
 Therefore, if you have such a limitation, bring it to your session chair’s attention immediately upon your acceptance to the session.
 Effort will be made to accommodate your requests, but there are many factors that determine the final schedule, and it may not be possible to meet your individual needs.
 The conference director’s decisions on scheduling are the final word.

-CANCELATION POLICY After advanced registration online closes, refunds will not be offered, as payment will have already been submitted to all conference programing.
+CANCELLATION POLICY After advanced registration online closes, refunds will not be offered, as payment will have already been submitted to all conference programming.
 The processing fee for reimbursement will be deducted from your refund.